wmustafaAwad/CIE-206Spring18/README.md

 -Chef: Whose main job is to edit ingredients of a menu item, edit their availability, and Follow-up with orders and change their status (Done/Waiting..)

-Cashier: Whose job is to add/remove orders and customers
+-Cashier: Whose job is to add/remove orders and customers

 -Supervisor: Branch Supervisor, can view some branch-related statistical Data (view most active customers, supplies bought in a given time period...etc)

-Manager: The Restaurant Owner, who can view various kinds of statistical data (eg:most ordered menu items, view popularity of all menu items, view all customers list with Phone and address..etc).
+-Manager: The Restaurant Owner, who can view various kinds of statistical data (eg:most ordered menu items, view popularity of all menu items, view all customers list with Phone and address..etc).

 You can find the link to our presentation here: https://drive.google.com/file/d/1S172-I5vaZNVwDh_39fQyt_7KCfjiJYP/view?usp=sharing

 |--------------------------Technical Description------------------------------|